"Permissive Use" Drivers and Car Insurance Coverage

 Spouses of the named insured are typically covered on liability policies no matter what car they are driving, even if the spouse isn't specifically listed on the policy.

-If you have a roommate or a legal ward or foster child who you want to be covered by your automobile insurance, you should check with your insurance agent to see if that person will be covered as a household member.
-If that person isn't considered a household member, you will have to specifically list that person as a covered driver on your policy.
+If you have a roommate or a legal ward or foster child who you want to be covered by your automobile insurance, you should check with your insurance company to see if that person will be covered as a household member.
+If that person isn't considered a household member, you'll have to specifically list them as a covered driver on your policy.

 Who Is a Permissive User on Your Car Insurance Policy?